Genealogy in the Gaidhealtachd

 The 21 appendices form an extensive guide to sources for clan & family history in the Highlands, listing and locating such things as church registers, valuation rolls, sasine registers, kirk session minutes, poor law records, burial grounds and transcriptions, archive centres, public libraries, clan centres, museums, and local heritage groups.

-Genealogy in the Gaidhealtachd is published by the Highland Family History Society [HFHS] and is available from HFHS for UK £10 + P&P, or online from GENfair (HFHS page - go to "Other Publications").
+Genealogy in the Gaidhealtachd is published by the Highland Family History Society [HFHS] and is available online from GENfair (HFHS page - go to "Other Publications").

 Genealogy in the Gaidhealtachd is also available from Highland Roots USA.